bcgov/jpss-jade-ccm/README.md

 ## Download and Run Atlasmap Mapping UI

 AtlasMap provides a GUI to define JSON to JSON transformation.
-The map can then be used ina ca Camel component.
+The map can then be used in a Camel component.

 Documentation: https://docs.atlasmap.io/#quickstart